lambda-build-week-droom/Backend/README.md

 # Proposal

 -   What problem does your app solve?

--   Helps a user find their dream jonb
+    -   Helps a user find their dream job

 -   Be as specific as possible; how does your app solve the problem?

     -   Allows a user to quickly swipe through possible jobs to find the one they like the best

 -   What is the mission statement?

     -   Match candidates with great companies

 # Features